 - Appeals and fundraising activities – including requests for donations, information about how you can leave us a gift in your will, how you can raise money on our behalf, attend or take part in a fundraising event and updates on the impact that your fundraising activities have had on our work

-- Shop products – including information about products offered by our online store
+- Products – including information about products offered by our online store

 - Volunteering – information about how you can help support St John by giving up your time or using your influence to progress our aims, along with updates on the impact of your work